desktop/desktop/docs/integrations/bitbucket.md

 To authenticate against Bitbucket repositories you will need to create a personal access token.

-1. Go to your Bitbucket account and select **Bitbucket settings** in the user profile dropdown.
+1. Go to your Bitbucket account and select **Personal settings** in the user profile dropdown.

 2. Select **App passwords**